NCAA Championship Betting – Let’s Make a Case For Virginia

 And you should not forget that this might be Bennett’s best offensive team at Virginia.
 In fact, they are third best in the country in offensive efficiency.
 With better than 39% accuracy beyond the arc, they have a genuine weapon.
 They’ll have a real chance at exploiting some of Texas Tech’s man-to-man schemes.

 But they will have to do that with great execution.
 And maybe a twist or two out of the ordinary.
 What was interesting about the Cavs was that they were able to tame some explosive sides.
 But Texas Tech does not run up and down the court.
 They take up an average of more than 18 seconds per possession.
 This could play into Virginia’s hands.

 Maybe it comes down to who plays better in the slow, deliberate game.
 And it’s hard to do that much better than Tony Bennett’s Cavaliers.

 BetAnySports makes you the big winner in the NCAA Championship game.
 Get reduced juice to avoid the 11-to-10 on the basketball “vig.”
 Then access Live Betting Ultra for real-time wagering…….
 Deposits are a pleasure.
 You can use your Visa card.
-You can do person-to-person transfers like Western Union.
+You can do person-to-person transfers.
 Or you can use Bitcoin, the virtual currency where you don’t pay ANY transaction fees!